Detroit's Most Wanted: Tyrone Brooks

-At Just 18-years-old he’s risen to the top of the U.S. Marshals Most Wanted list for shooting a man in the head.
+SUPERIOR TOWNSHIP, Mich.
+(WXYZ) - At just 18-years-old he’s risen to the top of the U.S. Marshals Most Wanted list for shooting a man in the head.

 Police say it’s a miracle the victim survived after being shot twice and robbed in Superior Township late last month.